Web development and website management - A complete overview

 Pageviews and single pageviews

 The total number of pages viewed is also referred to as pageviews.
 Multiple page views are also counted here.
-With single pageviews, on the other hand, each page viewed is counted only once.
+With single pageviews, on the other hand, each page viewed is only counted once.

 Conversion and conversion rate